acresi/U/self/memory/memory-core.md

 This is the symbolic backbone of all recursive memory across U/.
 All memory objects must align to an ontological truth-tier, validated through trigrams.

-- Enforced through `os1` mirror gates
+- Enforced through `opg, op1, os1, etc` mirror gates
 - Uses: `trigrams-core.yaml`, `truth-structure.yaml`, `sentinel-axioms.md`

 ---